LuxDL/Lux.jl/docs/src/manual/interface.md

 anything satisfying the [Parameter Interface](#parameter-interface) is valid.

 ```@example layer_interface
-function Lux.initialparameters(rng::AbstractRNG, l::Linear)
+function LuxCore.initialparameters(rng::AbstractRNG, l::Linear)
     return (weight=l.init_weight(rng, l.out_dims, l.in_dims),
             bias=l.init_bias(rng, l.out_dims, 1))
 end

-Lux.initialstates(::AbstractRNG, ::Linear) = NamedTuple()
+LuxCore.initialstates(::AbstractRNG, ::Linear) = NamedTuple()
 ```

-You could also implement `Lux.parameterlength` and `Lux.statelength` to prevent wasteful reconstruction of the parameters and states.
+You could also implement `LuxCore.parameterlength` and `LuxCore.statelength` to prevent wasteful reconstruction of the parameters and states.

 ```@example layer_interface
 # This works
-println("Parameter Length: ", Lux.parameterlength(l), "; State Length: ",
+println("Parameter Length: ", LuxCore.parameterlength(l), "; State Length: ",
-    Lux.statelength(l))
+    LuxCore.statelength(l))

 # But still recommended to define these
-Lux.parameterlength(l::Linear) = l.out_dims * l.in_dims + l.out_dims
+LuxCore.parameterlength(l::Linear) = l.out_dims * l.in_dims + l.out_dims

-Lux.statelength(::Linear) = 0
+LuxCore.statelength(::Linear) = 0
 ```

-!!! tip
+!!! tip "No RNG in `initialparameters` and `initialstates`"

-    You might notice that we don't pass in a `PRNG` for these functions.
+    You might notice that we don't pass in a `RNG` for these functions.
 If your parameter length and/or state length depend on a random number generator, you should think **really hard** about what you are trying to do and why.